umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ###### AuthorizationRequestRequiresAuthorizationHeaderWithBasicToken

-This flag indicates whether the basic token should be included in the request for access token.
-If true, a base64 encoding of <clientId>:<clientSecret> will be added to the authorization header.
+This flag indicates whether the basic token should be included in the request for an access token.
+If true, a base64 encoding of `<clientId>:<clientSecret>` will be added to the authorization header.

 ###### ClientId *